 Linton is a former mining town located 33 kilometres from Ballarat, home to a few hundred residents.
 Visit to cycle along the Ballarat-Skipton Rail Trail, go for a bushwalk or explore the local cemetery.
 Graves date back to the 1860s and the site contains a large Chinese burial section, the final resting place of miners who travelled to this region of the world, pursuing dreams of wealth and fortune.

 A fifteen minute drive from the regional hub of Castlemaine, Fryrestown was a boom town in its own right, with a population of more than 15,000 people during the gold rush era.
 The site is full of beautiful examples of late 1800s architecture, such as the Court House and Mechanic's Institute.
 Remaining structures include church buildings, mine ruins and the local cemetery.

-Travel through Gippsland to visit Walhalla, home to around 20 permanent residents.
-The town is known for its historic and well-preserved buildings, beautiful autumn foliage and spring blooms, and its sprawling, old cemetery, the only one in Australia to be found on the side of a hill.
+Travel through Gippsland to visit Walhalla, which has a population of around 20 permanent residents.
+The town is known for its historic and well-preserved buildings, beautiful autumn foliage and spring blooms, and its sprawling old cemetery, the only one in Australia to have been placed on the side of a hill.

 The mystery of Hanging Rock

 Located less than an hour from Melbourne is the famed Hanging Rock.
 The eroded remains of an extinct volcano, the rock is best known as the setting for the novel and subsequent movie and TV series, 'Picnic at Hanging Rock.
 There has long been speculation that the fictional novel was based in fact, with author Joan Lindsay reportedly inspired by the disappearances of local women in the 1800s.